mayamengya/cotton-cloudy/README.md

 ## Image Credits

 All the cloud images used in this project are courtesy of Adorableninana on FlatIcon.com.
-Check out their fantastic work [here](https://www.flaticon.com/authors/adorableninana).
+Check out their work [here](https://www.flaticon.com/authors/adorableninana).

 ## Future Plans